MathiasEugene/vs-superlu/README.md

 # SuperLU for Visual Studio

-This is a Visual Studio solution for [SuperLU](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/).
+This is a Visual Studio solution for [SuperLU](https://github.com/xiaoyeli/superlu).

 ## Instructions

 The repository does not contain the SuperLU source code.
-It can be obtained from http://crd-legacy.lbl.gov/~xiaoye/SuperLU/#superlu.
-The Visual Studio solution was created for SuperLU version [5.2.1](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/superlu_5.2.1.tar.gz), but should also work with newer versions.
-Download the latest version and extract it to the `src` folder (a subfolder `SuperLU_5.2.1` should be created automatically, rename it to `SuperLU`).
+It can be obtained from https://github.com/xiaoyeli/superlu.
+The Visual Studio solution was created for SuperLU version [5.2.1](https://github.com/xiaoyeli/superlu/archive/v5.2.1.zip), but should also work with newer versions.
+Download the latest version and extract it to the `src` folder (a subfolder should be created automatically, rename it to `SuperLU`).
 To check if everything is in its right place, make sure that the file `src/SuperLU/README` exists.

+Pre-compiled binaries for windows users can be found [here](http://wo80.bplaced.net/math/packages.html).

 ## Why?